sreen020/css-to-the-rescue-2021/README.md

   10% …
 ```
 <br>
-For an other animation I changed to way it moves by adjusting the “animation timing function”.
+For an other animation I changed to way it moves by adjusting the “animation timing function".

 ```
 animation-timing-function: ease-out;
 ```

 **Checkbox hack**<br>